XiaoTianCan/ASRA/draft-xxx-sidrops-aspa-analysis-00.md

 It is expected that in partial ASPA deployment, not all route leaks are detectable.

-## Protecting Against Path Hijack
+## Protecting Against Path Manipulation
-Path hijack means path modification based on insertion or removal of unique ASN in this document.
-Forged-origin hijack and fake link-based hijack are all path hijacks.
+Path manipulation is based on path forgery or path tampering (i.e., insertion or removal of unique ASN) in this document.
+Forged-origin hijack and fake link-based hijack are all path manipulation (path forgery).

 In full ASPA deployment (within a given region of interest), ASPA protects against a majority of forged-origin hijacks.
 Each AS can attest its upstream ASes, so provider or lateral peer cannot be deceived.
 Customer could be deceived because ASPA does not provide attestations to downstream ASes or peering ASes.

-Even in full ASPA deployment, not all path hijack attacks can be detected.
+Even in full ASPA deployment, not all path manipulation attacks can be detected.
 ASPA does not guarantee path correctness like that provided by BGPsec [RFC8205].

 # ASPA Deficiencies
 This section describes the deficiencies of ASPA-based AS_PATH verification.

 ## Hard to Detect Bogus Records
 An AS can unilaterally authorize a set of its provider ASes.
 Under the one-direction authorization, an AS may intentionally or unintentionally register bogus records that are hard to be discovered.
 Consider two ASes, i.e., ASx and ASy.
-The bogus ASPA records are registered by ASx.
 ASy is an AS that either has no link with ASx or has some relationship with ASy.
-Some examples of bogus ASPA records are listed as follows:
+Some examples of bogus ASPA records registered by ASx are listed as follows:

 - ASx and ASy are not adjacent, but ASx puts ASy into its provider-set in the ASPA record.
-The bogus records may be leveraged by attackers to launch route hijack attacks.
+The bogus records may be leveraged by attackers to launch path manipulation attacks.

 - ASy is ASx's customer/peer (or other non-provider roles) instead of ASx's provider, but ASx puts ASy into its provider-set in the ASPA record.
 Some route leaks may be undetectable due to the existence of bogus records.